bombasticbob/UsefullTools/README.md

 * new.write.fuses.sh - a simple script to write fuses for atmega series using AVRISPMkII

+* rehex.c - converts an intel hex file into something that's consistent with avrdude's NVRAM read function (-U 'r' in intel format).
+You can use this to compare (for example) an existing bootloader image with what is actually on the device.
+The image created by gcc and ld is likely to have 16 bytes per line, but avrude uses 32 bytes per line.
+Converting the hex file that was built for flashing via avrdude and the gcc/ld tools lets you do a simple 'diff' to see if they match.
+This utility is as-is with some limitations, intended for Arduino and AVR processors.
+(It is currently incomplete)

 * flash2mp3.sh - extract mp3 audio from flash video, or actually ANY video format that ffmpeg will recognize.
 Originally designed for flash videos downloaded from sites like youtube.
 Uses 'twolame' to encode.